A introduction to the QuarterOne Forecast and how it is derived from your Pipeline and sales velocity.

 The Dashboard is the central hub of the QuarterOne app.
 It provides users with a simple overview of their sales Pipeline, the associated Forecast and sales Velocity Metrics.

 The Pipeline includes both Won and Open deals in a business' sales funnel.
 The Pipeline figures are at full value - e.g. unweighted.
-Deals that have been spread over multiple months using the Pipeline module are automatically reflected on the same basis in the dashboard Pipeline chart.
+Deals that have been spread over multiple months are automatically reflected on the same basis in the dashboard Pipeline chart.

-Unlike the Pipeline chart, the Forecast incorporates weighted Open (probability adjusted) deals and a new business Prediction.
+The Forecast incorporates the weighted Pipeline with a new business Prediction.